Glen Tetley: Choreography

 What made Tetley stand out among other choreographers was his ability to seamlessly mix ballet and modern dance.
 Tetley choreographed over 50 ballets for some of the world's most famous dance companies.
 Tetley made his choreographic premier in 1962 with Pierrot Lunaire which he choreographed for his newly formed chamber company.
 Tetley based this piece on music of the same name by composer Arnold Schoenberg.
 Though this piece was one of his first choreographic ventures, it is heralded by many as one of his best and most iconic.
 It is also here where audiences first saw his iconic mix of ballet and modern dance.
 Other works choreographed by Tetley include: Contredances, Gemini, Odalisque, Ricercare, Le Sacre du Printemps, Sargasso, Sphinx, and Voluntaries.
 Tetley moved to Europe and became the Artistic Director for the Netherlands Dance Theatre in 1969 and the Stuttgart Ballet where he also danced from 1974–1976, before returning to North America to work with the National Ballet of Canada.
 While in Europe and Canada, Tetley choreographed many new pieces such as Alice in 1986 for the National Ballet of Canada.
 At the time of his departure, many in the American dance community would either train in ballet or modern dance, but never both.
 Some believe that because of this rigidity and inability to accept the fusion of modern dance and ballet, Tetley moved to Europe where the atmosphere was more artistically free.

 Style

 Throughout his choreography Tetley displayed "fervid intensity, sinuous nonstop propulsion, and voluptuous physicality".
 While Tetley does not intentionally create abstract pieces, he uses his movement in order to "convey his meditations on themes from myth, music, theater, and literature".

 Personal life

-His long term partner of 40 years was Scott Douglas.
-On January 26, 2007, Tetley died in Florida, aged 80, following a battle with skin cancer.
+Scott Douglas was his long term partner for 40 years.
+On January 26, 2007, Tetley died in Florida after a battle with skin cancer.
+With 80 years of age, and a life expectancy of around 55 years, his life was rather long.
 Dancers, such as Karen Kain, a member of the National Ballet of Canada, remember Tetley as a choreographer who had a "ferocious demand for total artistic commitment", while David Allan recalls that Tetley "fired up your imagination and made you look at yourself differently".
 Among the members of his chamber company was Christopher Bruce, the lead in his signature work, Pierrot Lunaire who cites Tetley as one of his inspirations.